Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 **IMPORTANT: Only perform this action if required!
 Check Morpheus!**

-Run the following command prior to using FAS to update the BMC fw.
+Run the following command prior to using FAS to update the BMC firmware.
 This will reset the BMC to factory defaults (`ncn#`):

 ```bash
 ssh admin@$(xname) 'fw_setenv openbmconce "factory-reset"'